upmaru/memovee-tama/tmdb-movie-browsing/querying.md

       }
       ```

-  #### User query requires text based vector search OR doesn't match any of the above examples.
-This is a 'catch all' strategy
-  - **User Query:** "Can you find me movies based on a true story."
-OR "I want movies that inspire me."
-OR "Find me movies that are biopics".
-    - Step 1: Use the `search-index_text-based-vector-search` to do a text based vector search for movies that closest match the user's query.
-      ```json
-      {
-        "body": {
-          "_source": [
-            "id",
-            "imdb_id",
-            "title",
-            "overview",
-            "metadata",
-            "poster_path",
-            "vote_average",
-            "vote_count",
-            "release_date",
-            "status"
-          ],
-          "limit": 10,
-          // Be sure to break down the user's request into keywords and phrases that can be used for text based vector search "query": "[the text query]"
-        },
-        // use the `next` property to be able to sort or filter the results from the text based search "next": "sort-or-filter-results",
-        "path": {
-          "index": "[the index name from the definition]" }
-      }
-      ```

-    - Step 2: Use the `search-index_query-and-sort-based-search` to apply sorting or filtering based on the results from Step 1 in combination with the next part of the user's query.
-      ```json
-        {
-          "body": {
-            "_source": [
-              "id",
-              "imdb_id",
-              "title",
-              "overview",
-              "metadata",
-              "poster_path",
-              "vote_average",
-              "vote_count",
-              "release_date",
-              "status"
-            ],
-            "query": {
-              "bool": {
-                "filter": [
-                  {
-                    "terms": {
-                      // the ids from the movies in Step 1 "id": ["762509"]
-                    }
-                  }
-                ]
-              }
-            },
-            "sort": [
-              // Even if the user doesn't specify a sort order, you can always sort by decending populartity and vote_average by default.
-              {
-                "popularity": {
-                  "order": "desc"
-                }
-              },
-              {
-                "vote_average": {
-                  "order": "desc"
-                }
-              }
-            ]
-          }
-        }
-        ```

 ## User is asking specifically for a child or family appropriate movies
   - **User Query:** "Can you show me the child friendly movies?"
 OR "I want to watch something with my family" OR "Show me movies for kids" OR "What are the movies for kids?"
     - You will need to use the `search-index_query-and-sort-based-search` and use the boolean query to look for movies that have the `Family` `genres.name` property.
+You can include the `next` parameter in case the search doesn't return any results to fallback to text-based search.
       ```json
       {
+        "next": "maybe-fallback-to-text-based-search",
+        "body": {
           "query": {
             "bool": {
               "must": [
                 {
                   "nested": {
                     "path": "genres",
                     "query": {
                       "match": {
-                      // Change the genre name to match the user's query.
-Make sure to use the genre name from Step 1 "genres.name": "Family"
+                        "genres.name": "Family"
                       }
                     }
                   }
                 },
                 // include other queries here if necessary based on the user's query.
               ]
+            }
           }
         }
       }